nicvagn/NicLink/README.md

     2. create a .pth file pointing to the .../NicLink/nicsoft dir in one of the listed dirs on your pythonpath
     3. profit

-to test that NicLink dir was added to your python path:
+2. test that NicLink dir was added to your python path:

 ```
 >>> import sys